isomerpages/moe-tkgs/_connect-with-us/Our Social Media Platforms.md

 permalink: /connect-with-us/permalink/
 description: ""
 ---
-Stay connected with us through our social media platforms.
+Stay connected and be part of our community by following our social network!
+Join us on our journey as we share stories and exciting updates.
+Stay informed about the impactful work let us build a strong network together!
 <table>
 	<tbody>
 		<tr>